monikarashmi/covid19_vaccine_distribution/README.md

 # covid19_vaccine_distribution
- this project is to analyze the distribution of Covid 19 vaccine accross th world using data from Kaggle.
+ this project is to analyze the distribution of Covid 19 vaccine accross the world using data from Kaggle.